Acupressure point: relieve nausea and dizziness with acupressure immediate help

 • Plenty of fluids!
 For example, through chilled and sparkling drinks such as mineral water

-• It is better not to reach for your favorite food.
-Otherwise, there is a risk that you will associate the nausea with it and develop an aversion.
+• It's better not to reach for your favorite food.
+Otherwise you run the risk of associating the nausea with it and developing an aversion.

 • Sweet, fatty, heavily salted or fried food